Sydney-Informatics-Hub/AgReFed-ML/README.md

     ```
 - start with opening a AgReFed-ML notebook in the `notebooks` folder

+The AgReFed cloud environment is pre-installed with all dependencies for this AgReFed-ML project plus all dependencies for the AgReFed Harvester project, so both projects can be run in the same environment.
+In case any additional packages are required, please contact us.
+Alternatively additional packages can be installed via `!pip install` in a new cell in the notebook.

 ## Use Case Scenarios

 This project aims to demonstrates ML workflows for three use case scenarios as example applications for agricultural research.
 Each scenario is described by a reproducible workflow that includes feature engineering, model selection and validation, and prediction mapping/cubing.
 The workflows are implemented in Jupyter notebooks and can be run in a local environment.
 The notebooks are configured using YAML settings files, which can be used to adjust the workflow to different use cases.
-For how to run the notebooks, see [notebooks](notebooks/README.md).
+For how to run the notebooks, see the [Notebooks Guide](notebooks/README.md).

 ### A) Static Soil Model